Tennessee Titans vs. Pittsburgh Steelers NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Pittsburgh has covered the spread twice at home, and is 4-2-1 overall there, this year.

-- In seven home games this season, Pittsburgh has hit the over three times.
+- The Steelers are winless ATS (0-5) as 2-point underdogs or more at home.

-- This season on the road, Tennessee is 4-2 against the spread and 4-2 overall.
+- In three of seven home games this year, Pittsburgh has gone over the total.

-- The Titans have one win ATS (1-1) on the road as 1.5-point favorites or more.
+- This year away from home, Tennessee is 4-2 against the spread and 4-2 overall.

-- In five of six road games this year, Tennessee has gone over the total.
+- This season, in five of six road games Tennessee has gone over the total.

 Powered by Data Skrive.